Stratio/stratio-connector-sparkSQL/doc/src/site/sphinx/First_Steps.rst

     CONNECTOR attached successfully

-To ensure that the connector is online we can execute the Crossdata Shell command:
+To ensure that the connector is online we can execute the Stratio Crossdata Shell command:

 ::